 And 914, the only SCP to surpass the original in popularity, was erased and relabeled as, basically, "This is a picture of a box full of gears.
 Why on earth does everyone like it so much?"

 In 2012, the "Groups of Interest" page got a makeover, with the Red Team as the GOC, Anonymous as "Nobody", and Drosselmyer as Dr. Wondertainment.
 Plus there was a slot added for the Shark Punching Centre.
 Other SCPs had their pictures changed to comedic images.

 Furthermore, Darkblade (SCP-777-J) and a Self Insert named Fred went on an SCP hopping adventure while trying to beat each other up.

 And Dr. Clef's Proposal (SCP-001) is Lilith for the moment.

 2013 now has all of the pages rewritten to be DogFacts.

-"Object Class: Thaumiel" is used in SCP-001 related tales and proposals, to indicate an SCP that has the potential to secure, contain or protect the world from SCP objects as a whole.
-The other interpretation of Thaumiel class objects is that they are 'super Keter' level, although this isn't borne out by any of the handful of articles or tales that use Thaumiel.
+"Object Class: Thaumiel".
+It was initially used in is used in SCP-001 related tales and proposals, to indicate an SCP that has the potential to secure, contain or protect the world from SCP objects as a whole.
+There are two alternate interpretations, one being that it is for "Super Keter" SCP's, and the other that it is for items integral to the Foundation mission.